ArgoCanada/bgcArgoDMQC/docs/re-org.md

 ## core

-Main functions that can be accessed directory from the parent package.
+Main functions that can be accessed directly from the parent package.
 These should be the "front-facing" functions, those that serve the principal purpose of the package.

+- sprof
+- profiles
+- traj
+- internal

 ## `configure`

 Functions to set up permanent directories, metadata, etc. to improve workflow.

+Short, no action required

 ## `io`